-How to stay warm this holiday weekend as frigid weather grips US
+How to stay safe as frigid weather takes over this Thanksgiving

 Warning signs for adults are shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness.
 Warning signs for infants are bright red or cold skin and very low energy, the CDC said.

 Engle recommends to “dress in three or more layers.
 One big thick winter coat tends not to do the trick.
-You have to have a thick sweater underneath and then a lighter jacket on top of that and then your winter coat.
+You have to have a thick sweater underneath and then a lighter jacket on top of that and then your winter coat."

 "People really should keep their heads covered because that’s where majority of heat gets lost," Engle added.

-But Wexler added that you should avoid sweating.
-"If you are overheated and start to sweat, that lowers your body temperature, and makes you more susceptible to cold injury," he said.
-"You want to be able to adjust your layers, zip and unzip.
+"If you are overheated and start to sweat, that lowers your body temperature and makes you more susceptible to cold injury," he said.
+"You want to be able to adjust your layers, zip and unzip."

-"In crowded places like Times Square, there’s also the so-called penguin effect -- you got all these people crammed in there," Wexler added.
-"People in the center will have more warmth than people in the periphery.
-That’s obviously something people can’t control.
-You want to be able to adjust by wearing layers.
-You can also wear wicking clothing that can help if you do perspire."

 Wexler also recommended staying hydrated because "dehydration can help promote cold injury.”

-Wexler also gave advice on who should be especially careful in the cold.
+The young and elderly should be especially careful in the cold.

-“The young and the elderly, because their ability to maintain core body temperature is harder than mid-age and younger adults," he said.
+“Their ability to maintain core body temperature is harder than mid-age and younger adults," he said.
 "Kids, especially babies, lose a disproportionate amount of heat from their head -- that’s why you want to have a hat on their head when you’re out there.
-Older people are more at risk simply because changes that occur as we get older from fat and muscle mass, but also because it is more difficult to regulate our core body temperature as we get older."
+Older people are more at risk simply because it is more difficult to regulate our core body temperature as we get older."

 It's also more difficult to maintain your core temperature if you are diabetic or taking decongestant antihistamines or certain blood pressure medications, Wexler said.